covid19-bh-machine-learning/master/report/paper.md

 ## Using constructed sequence features as a predictor set

-All utilized methods produced promising results; species and host context are highly separable using aminoacid sequence, there are unique nucleotide-based k-mers that can be potentially used as additiona predictors in a classification scheme, and the application of a "bag-of-words" model across RNA secondary structures leads to a small number of word structures that have non-zero coefficients.
+All utilized methods produced promising results; species and host context are highly separable using aminoacid sequence, there are unique nucleotide-based k-mers that can be potentially used as additional predictors in a classification scheme, and the application of a "bag-of-words" model across RNA secondary structures leads to a small number of word structures that have non-zero coefficients.

 ## Continuous distributed representations